 AmeriCorps, Evacuteer and Evacuspots

 After graduating university, Fogarty worked as a recruiter for financial institutions in New York City.
 In 2007, Fogarty abandoned corporate work and moved to New Orleans to serve as a volunteer coordinator for the City of New Orleans through AmeriCorps, a Federal volunteer service program.
+Within in 48 hours of arriving New Orleans, he began answering the City Hall switchboard inside the Mayor’s Office of Public Advocacy.
 His first two years included writing a blog about his experience as a young person living in the city.
 While there, he helped organize the evacuation of New Orleans for Hurricane Gustav.
 After Fogarty’s contract with AmeriCorps expired, he co-founded Evacuteer.org, a non-profit that helps the city of New Orleans train volunteers to prepare the city for environmental disasters.
 He also organized parties and parades at the start and end of hurricane season to raise awareness for hurricane preparation.
 The organization concepted, fundraised and secured political and community support for a a public art concept to mark evacuation sites for residents without cars.
 Now known as Evacuspots, the statues have become well known in New Orleans and in global resilience and disaster preparedness circles.
 Fogarty and his colleagues raised more than $500,000 in cash and in-kind contributions over the life of the project and included guerrilla marketing and fundraising techniques to launch its initial support.

 Interactive storytelling, speaking and global social entrepreneurship